raul23/convert-to-txt/README.rst

   (1 for error and 0 for success) and will write the text from the conversion to **output.txt**.
 - The variable ``txt`` will contain the text from the conversion.

 By default when using the API, the loggers are disabled.
-If you want to enable them, use the function ``setup_log()`` at the beginning of your code before the conversion:
+If you want to enable them, call the function ``setup_log()`` at the beginning of your code before the conversion:

 .. code-block:: python